-Once word of the discovery was out, a flood of humanity headed to the goldfields to seek their fortunes – including Sutter’s workers.
+As a result, once word of the discovery was out, a flood of humanity headed to the goldfields to seek their fortunes.
+Among those seeking their fortunes were Sutter’s workers.
 The horde of fortune hunters helped themselves to the bounty of his lands – destroying crops and butchering his cattle.

-Sutter’s Fort fell into disrepair, and by the 1850’s all that was left standing was the central building, a two-story structure built of adobe and oak between 1841 and 1843.
+Subsequently, Sutter’s Fort fell into disrepair.
+By the 1850’s all that was left standing was the central building, a two-story structure built of adobe and oak between 1841 and 1843.

 Sutter was bankrupt, and he spent the remainder of his life unsuccessfully seeking compensation from the state and federal governments for his losses.